Educational Resources

 How to Learn Programming Link to heading

-- Pick a language to learn, I recomended Go
+- Pick a language to learn, I recomended

-- Learn the basics at Go.Dev/Learn
+- Learn the basics and syntax at W3Schools

 - Jump down to Coding Challenges and pick something to code